dnzckn/LazyLabel/README.md

    - If running from source: `src/lazylabel/models/`
 4. Select the SAM 2.1 model from the dropdown in LazyLabel's settings

 Note: SAM 1.0 models are automatically downloaded on first use.
-SAM 2.1 models must be manually downloaded due to licensing.

 ### Operate on View Setting
 When enabled, brightness/contrast adjustments and filters are passed to the SAM model, not just the display.
 This allows segmentation of processed images for better results on low-contrast data.